The Open Space of Democracy

 "Beauty is presence and it resides in the Brooks Range."

-Mountains of the Brooks Range in the North American Arctic tundra.
+Mountains of the Brooks Range in the North American tundra where the trans-Alaska oil pipeline traverses the high arctic plains.

-Cohabitants of the landscape are the Gwich'in a branch of the inupiat people
+Cohabitants of this boreal climate and arctic landscape are the Gwich'in a branch of the inupiat people

 Trimble Gilbert, tribal elder: